SPECIAL EFFECTS ENGINEER.

 But, as usual... its not that simple.
 Yes, the TFT screen will plug into the Mega2560, but it does not work.

-The port pins on the Mega are different, and so it does not work unless you twiddle around with it (for what turns out to be ages).
+The port pins on the Mega are different, and so it does not work unless you twiddle around with it.

 I found several reference pages on the internet for using a Mega with this screen, but they used a library that shifted the ports to make it work.
 This leads to a speed reduction of 30 or 40%.
 That isn't really acceptable.